animist-io/whale-island/README.md

 # whale-island
 [![Build Status](https://travis-ci.org/animist-io/whale-island.svg?branch=master)](https://travis-ci.org/animist-io/whale-island)

 (This repo is in the earliest stages of development.
-TDD is being done.)
+Unusable.)

-A Rasberry Pi iBeacon and Node.js server that authenticates Animist mobile clients and intermediates between them and an Ethereum node.
+A micro-computer based Ethereum client and Bluetooth beacon that connects to mobile devices with a BLE server.
+Its API targets contract contingencies about location.

 ```
 Installation Notes: